 - Shop designer flash sales at Beyond the Rack, Rue La La, Gilt, Zulily and more.

-- Consider buying less clothing and invest in higher-quality (still buy on sale) clothing and take proper care of it so it lasts longer.
+- Consider buying fewer clothes and buy higher-quality items on sale.
+Take proper care of them so they last longer.

 Other ways to save on shopping:

-- Check the mall website for current sales before you go.
+- Check the retailer’s website for current sales before you go.

-- Join the mall VIP club to receive special coupons and sales information.
+- Join the loyalty programs for your favorite stores to receive special coupons and sales information.

 - Most outlet malls offer a free coupon book.
 Download it before you go so you don’t have to find the visitor center.

-- If you ever go to Oregon, Alaska (there may be city sales tax), Delaware, Montana or New Hampshire, leave room in your suitcase because they have no state sales tax.
+- If you go to Oregon, Alaska, Delaware, Montana or New Hampshire, leave room in your suitcase because they have no state sales tax, though there may be city sales taxes in Alaska.
 I’ve bought high-ticket items like Bose Headphones, my current laptop and clothing in Oregon.
 Depending on your local sales tax you are saving 6% to 10%, and more if you catch a sale.
-Portland, Oregon, also has the only airport I’ve seen that doesn’t allow price-gouging so you can pick up some Oregon wine and carry it on the plane.
-They also have a Kiehl’s store.